ChrisdHahn/Nomster/README.md

 - Masonry Gem
 - Kaminari (Through some JavaScript code)

-This app is allowed to be seen [Nomster](https://nomster-chris-hahn.herokuapp.com)
+This app is allowed to be seen here: [Nomster](https://nomster-chris-hahn.herokuapp.com)